- Tuesday May 19th - Door County Public Health Issues "Let's Safely Re-Open Door County" Guidelines and Recommendations - Effective Immediatley

 The Village of Ephraim has declared a Health Emergency regarding the spread of COVID-19.
 Village officials are working diligently to assist in preventing the spread of Coronavirus.
 We ask that the public practice “social distancing” in an effort to prevent the spread.

 All non-essential Village committee meetings will be postponed indefinitely, effective immediately.
 Staff will be severely limiting in person contact and will be insisting on phone or digital means of communication moving forward.
-All village buildings will be closed to the public during this time with the exception of limited accessibility in order to facilitate in person absentee voting.
-With this said it is quite easy to complete you civic duty and cast your vote in the April election without risk of potentially exposing yourself or our Village Clerk by venturing out to the Admin.
-Office.
-Please review our election page or contact Andrea about this.
+All village buildings will be closed to the public during this time.
+All public playgrounds are also closed indefinitely.

 The Door County Fire Chiefs Association has joined forces with other local entities to create the Door County Emergency Support Coalition in order to provide information and assistance to the residents and guests of Door County through the duration of the hardships surrounding the COVID-19 outbreak.